-Reporter: Caroline Brown
+Reporter: Caro Brown

 On what had been forecast to be a mild, sunny spring day, ten intrepid SCoM members ventured into the wilds of the Cheshire countryside to explore Alan and Caroline’s rural idyll.
-Bill Mathews arrived by bicycle but had brought plenty of extra clothes with him—just as well as the day turned somewhat showery and cold after he had put the quadbike through its paces!
+Bill Matthews arrived by bicycle but had brought plenty of extra clothes with him—just as well as the day turned somewhat showery and cold after he had put the quadbike through its paces!
 Unfortunately the rain deterred anyone else from having a go on this occasion but maybe another time.